jasonmarkgray/markdown/README.md

 You can view the pages as an anonymous user.

-For the purpose of this exercise I have not done very much work to refine the configuration, but it could be extended to any extent.
+For the purpose of this exercise I have not done very much work to refine the configuration, but it could be extended very easily.
 I am also assuming that the condition of a Git push event is sufficient to establish an informal workflow.

 The automation is based on the [Sphinx ConfluenceBuilder](https://github.com/sphinx-contrib/confluencebuilder) with the [Publish Confluence](https://github.com/marketplace/actions/publish-confluence) GitHub workflow.
 I have also modified it to read Markdown files instead of Sphinx.